constcut/searchengine_cpp/README.md

 # searchengine_cpp
-One of final tasks for courses from C++ specialization
+Final task for one of the course from C++ specialization

+Russian version of task: [details](task.pdf)